 - If you own one of the older Apple Watches, you can disable watchOS animations.
 To do this, open the Watch app on your iPhone > My Watch > General > Accessibility > toggle on Reduce Motion.
 This should make your Watch feel quicker and should also improve battery life slightly.

 - The Apple Watch fetches content for apps in the background, but this can also slow the device down in certain situations.
 So if you find that you don’t benefit from this feature or don’t want specific apps using it, it’s best to switch it off.
 To do this, open the Watch app on your iPhone > General > Background App Refresh.
 You can now toggle off the apps you don’t want using this feature or hit the master switch to kill the feature entirely.

 - Don’t need an app running in the background?
 You can force close it on your Apple Watch.
 To do this, press the side button on the Apple Watch, and use the Digital Crown to scroll through apps.
 To select an app to close, swipe on it from right to left and hit the red close button to kill it.

 - If your Watch remains a lag fest, it might be best to start over by resetting the device.
 To do this, go to Settings on your Apple Watch > General > Reset > Erase All Content and Settings.

 Smartwatch bands take plenty of abuse, and the Apple Watch is no different.
 Thankfully, Apple Watch bands can be swapped out relatively easily.

 Looking to buy replacement Apple Watch bands?
-Check out the best Apple Watch bands at the link or browse more options below.
+Browse your options below.